Documents Needed to Register a Car (2026 Checklist)

 2026 state additions: quick reference

-Beyond the universal four (title, ID, insurance, application), several states added or revised supplementary documents for 2026 registrations.
-The quick reference for the top jurisdictions:
+Beyond the universal four (title, ID, insurance, application), several states tweaked or added supplementary forms for 2026 registrations.
+A quick reference for the top jurisdictions:

 - California: REG 343 (vehicle registration application), REG 31 (VIN verification — out-of-state vehicles only), REG 5045 (SCRA non-resident exemption), smog certificate (most counties).